jbueza/Mojo/README.md

   * multi-line if statements must have braces.
 * patches should all pass JSLint http://jslint.com

+## TODO

+* Provide capability to reuse commands
+* Provide capability to observe commands and custom events within the command
+* Write unit tests for Binder using qunit
+* Ability to do dependency injection on jQuery plugins

 ## MIT Licence

 The BlastMojoLite Framework